DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-reasons-for-rejection.md

 This is problematic because:

 - providers may only give candidates a small amount of unstructured feedback
-- different users are likely to provide varying levels of feeedback to candidates
+- different users are likely to provide varying levels of feedback to candidates
 - it puts the onus on providers to type everything out manually on a repeated basis
 - it puts the onus on providers to remember all the reasons they are being rejected